agoldst/dfr-browser/demo/README.md

 ## The "build" process

 If you are modifying the code, note that the `js/*.js` files for the server are minified versions.
-The source code is found in `src/`.
+The source code is found in the [src](src) directory.
 To make the minified scripts, run `make uglify`.
 This requires [uglifyjs](https://github.com/mishoo/UglifyJS2/).

 ## Performance

 The ranking and sorting calculations are done on the fly, but nothing else is, and the page holds all the data in memory.
 I haven't done much to optimize it.
 It's serviceable but not as fast as it could be.
 The most demanding calculations are done in a separate thread using an HTML5 [Web Worker](http://dev.w3.org/html5/workers/).
 Other optimizations would be possible, for example using ArrayBuffers for the big matrices rather than ordinary arrays.

 For serving from a web server, a big model means a lot of data has to be sent to the client; keeping the doc-topic matrix sparse saves some room, as does zipping up the datafiles, but there are limits to this.
 Past a certain limit, it would be necessary to hold the model on the server, presumably in a real database.
-I haven't implemented this, but because access to the model is abstracted by the methods of the model object (see [src/model.js](https://github.com/agoldst/dfr-browser/blob/master/src/model.js)), doing so would not be intractable.
+I haven't implemented this, but because access to the model is abstracted by the methods of the model object (see [src/model.js](src/model.js)), doing so would not be intractable.

 ## Libraries

 This browser uses the code of the following open-source projects by others, under the `fonts`, `css`, and `lib` directories: [d3](http://d3js.org) by Mike Bostock; [bootstrap](http://getbootstrap.com/) by Twitter, Inc.; [JQuery](http://jquery.com) by the JQuery Foundation; and [JSZip](http://stuk.github.io/jszip/) by Stuart Knightley.

+This browser also makes use of code from Andrew Goldstone, Susana Galán, C. Laura Lovin, Andrew Mazzaschi, and Lindsey Whitmore, "An Interactive Topic Model of Signs," in [Signs at 40](http://signsat40.signsjournal.org/topic-model) (source at <http://github.com/signs40th/topic-model>).